 - Heart disease.

 Functioning alcoholism can turn into a worsened AUD.
-What’s more, functional alcoholics, like others with substance use disorders, are at an increased risk of developing a mental illness.
+What’s more, functional alcoholics, like others with substance use disorders, are at an increased risk of developing a mental illness connected to alcohol use.

-If you believe you or a loved one may be a functioning alcoholic, it’s crucial to get help.
+If you are worried about yourself or a loved one and are wondering how to help a functioning alcoholic, it’s crucial to get support and assistance.
 Treatment for alcohol abuse doesn’t need to wait until after a serious incident or problem arises.
 Keep in mind, if you’re concerned about a loved one, a functioning alcoholic may be in denial, so it can be difficult to get them help if they don’t think they need it.